ga4gh/vrs/schema/vrs/def/SequenceExpression.rst

     **Information Model**

-Some SequenceExpression attributes are inherited from :ref:`gks.core:Entity`.
+Some SequenceExpression attributes are inherited from :ref:`gks.core:DomainEntity`.

     .. list-table::
        :class: clean-wrap